briandorsey/wavrw/README.md

 Usage: wavrw <COMMAND>

 Commands:
-  view  Summarize WAV file structure and metadata help  Print this message or the help of the given subcommand(s)
+  view    Summarize WAV file structure and metadata chunks  List chunks contained in files, one per line help    Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help